Skip to content

 20. ASSITEJ World Congress / MIRAI 2020

-Due to the global Corona pandemic, the 20th ASSITEJ World Congress was postponed for one year and could not be held in attendance.
+Due to the global COVID-19 pandemic, the 20th ASSITEJ World Congress was postponed for one year and could not be held in person.
 Therefore, the congress and the festival took place virtually.
 In total, over 1100 visitors from 75 different countries took part in the event.
-In times of crisis, we searched together for digital alternatives to keep the ongoing work of and for theatre for young audiences alive and visible.
+During the crisis, online alternatives were jointly sought to maintain the visibility of theatre for young audiences.
 For example, the ASSITEJ Online Magazine was launched during the congress.
-On the website, articles, interviews, photos and videos are regularly uploaded to give an insight into the international cooperation of ASSITEJ.
+On our website, articles, interviews, photos, and videos are regularly uploaded to give an insight into the ASSITEJ’s international cooperations.

 2024